ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 <div>Hello, world!</div>
 ```

-Great approaches both, both the HTML approach revealed its weakness, when we had to create several `<div>` bars for our chart:
+Great approaches both, but the HTML approach revealed its weakness, when we had to create several `<div>` bars for our chart:

 ```html
 <div class="chart-stupid">